karthikeyapolakonda/B1_Blood_Donation_Forecast/README.md

-Use machine learning to predict future blood donations, addressing a critical issue in the healthcare system.
+Uses machine learning to predict future blood donations, addressing a critical issue in the healthcare system.